MyCryptoHQ/knowledge-base-content/how-to/getting-started/how-to-buy-btc-with-usd.md

 ## Buying Bitcoin with USD

-You can go to [buy.mycrypto.com](https://buy.mycrypto.com/) and use our Simplex integration, or alternatively, use an exchange for purchasing cryptocurrency.
+You can go to [buy.mycrypto.com](https://buy.mycrypto.com/) and use our MoonPay integration, or alternatively, use an exchange for purchasing cryptocurrency.

 ## Buying through an exchange